|

 Copy the following prayer card,

-and whenever you feel a craving for a cigarette, pull out the card and say
+and whenever you feel a craving for tobacco, pull out the card and say

 the prayers: